altar31/altar31/README.md

  ## About me 🧔‍♂️

  - PhD in Physics and former energy engineer
- - I enjoy to build high-performance (data-driven) software solutions & systems
+ - I enjoy to build data-driven softwares solutions & systems
  - I'm a cookery enthusiast, runner and traveler
  - I have an amazing wife and two cats